Rules v Intent in Power Exchange Relationships; Some Cautionary Tales

 Definitions and some Context

-I’ve been a student of human sexuality/gender/identity since I learned about the Guevedoce Boys of the Dominican Republic, the specifics of which are outside of the scope of this particular article.
-Suffice to say that my interest was piqued, and in the decades since, I’ve immersed myself in scholastic and self-study of as many things sexuality, identity, and relationship as possible.
+I’ve been a student of human sexuality/gender/identity since I learned about the Guevedoce Boys of the Dominican Republic in middle school.
+Suffice to say that my interest in human sexuality, gender and identity was piqued, and in the decades since, I’ve immersed myself in scholastic and self-study of as many things sexuality, identity, and relationship as possible.

 Over the years, I’ve worked with people who are interested in exploring 'alternative' relationships and sexual expressions, including ethical non-monogamy, BDSM, and more.
 One such expression of alternative relationships is Power Exchange.